 It is the intent of the RVC Police Department to provide the highest quality law enforcement services.

-A complaint may be initiated in person, by telephone, in writing, or by submitting the form on this webpage.
+A complaint may be initiated in person, by telephone, in writing, or by email as indicated on this webpage.

 Yes.
 However, a parent, legal guardian, or a responsible adult should be present with you.